klarkc/pure-vue/README.md

 - PureScript only allows side-effects inside the `Effect` monad, for that reason we can only access or mutate a `Ref` value inside an `Effect` monad.
 - Differently from Vue, we don't expect that you use `ref` ~only~ inside setup hook, our `ref` is just a type constructor and does not generate side-effects, the same applies for `readonly`.
 - `expose` always returns `Effect Bindings`, where `Bindings` is a record that represents an object in the JavaScript side, appending many `Effect Bindings` will create a single `Effect Bidings` with everything exposed so far.
+- `setup` does not receive arguments, to access their values use the respective functions: `useProps` and `useContext`.

 ## Differences from PureScript

-- We don't define a module with `module` keyword, the module definition is injected by the SFC compiler before purs compilation.
+- We don't define a module with `module` keyword, the module definition is set by the SFC compiler before purs compilation.
-- The only exported function is setup, that is used as [setup hook](https://vuejs.org/api/composition-api-setup.html) in component options by the SFC compiler.
+- The only exported function is `setup`, that is used as [setup hook](https://vuejs.org/api/composition-api-setup.html) in component options by the SFC compiler.
-- `expose` exposes a function to the Vue template, as JavaScript compiled code ([more about templates](https://vuejs.org/guide/essentials/template-syntax.html))
+- `expose` exposes a function to the Vue template, as JavaScript compiled code ([more about templates](https://vuejs.org/guide/essentials/template-syntax.html)).

 ⚠️ This is a Work in Progress